msd-code-academy/react-workshop/09-typescript-in-react/README.md

 how to handle it (e.g. that you expect string in the code and get undefined, etc.)

 ## Linting

+There are currently two main linters for TypeScript: `tslint` and `eslint`.

 Even though the `tslint` is still supported, it is [about to be deprecated](https://github.com/palantir/tslint/issues/4534), use `eslint` instead.